rust-lang/rust/src/doc/rustc-dev-guide/src/traits/implied-bounds.md

 forall<T> { Implemented(T: C) :- FromEnv(T: C). }
 forall<T> { FromEnv(T: C) :- FromEnv(T: C). }
 ```
-So these clauses are defined globally (that is they are available from
+So these clauses are defined globally (that is, they are available from
 everywhere in the program) but they cannot be used because the hypothesis
 is always of the form `FromEnv(...)` which is a bit special.
 Indeed, as
 indicated by the name, `FromEnv(...)` facts can **only** come from the